FontBureau/TypeRoof/live/README.md

 In the window of the adapter page you'll also be able to observe the currently provided fonts and how they change.

-Within TypeRoof, you'll have to select the font/fonts that is/are updated yourself once (FIXME: could be automated).

 ## Run with WebSocket

 There are two or three individual steps involved: